Cancer

 example in viruses that are known to cause cancer,

-would be a possible productive line of reasoning.
+would be an interesting line of investigation.

 Looking at mutations that affect the expression of